-But with a much reduced income and increased expenses, you may find yourself struggling to cover your expenses towards the end of your leave.
-So what are your options?
-How can you prepare yourself for maternity leave?
-Here are some tips that you may find useful:
+With a much-reduced income and increased expenses, you may find yourself struggling to cover bills towards the end of your leave.
+Read our tips for saving for maternity or parental leave.

+- Curb your expenses.
 After your leave starts and your income decreases, another way to help cover your monthly expenses and still have enough to last the full duration of your leave is to cut back on your spending.
-Give up your extra indulgences like small treats, and fast food, and buy only things that you absolutely need.
+Give up your extra indulgences like small treats or fast food, and buy only things that you absolutely need.

-Being on a maternity leave doesn’t mean that you are unable to work.
-The internet provides many opportunities for stay-at-home moms and would-be moms to make an income.
+- Find a source of extra income.
+Being on maternity leave doesn’t mean that you are unable to work.
+The internet provides many opportunities for stay-at-home parents to make more money.
 Such jobs might include freelance work, selling handmade goods, graphic design projects, or selling your unwanted items online to name a few.
-You may not be able to make as much as you were making at your full time job, but it can help to have a little extra money in your pocket during your maternity leave.
+You may not be able to make as much as you were making at your full-time job, but it can help to have a little extra money in your pocket during your maternity leave.